collective/plone.jsonapi.routes/docs/api.rst

 parameters.

 .. versionadded:: 0.4
-    Suport for DateIndex, KeywordIndex and BooleanIndex
+    Support for DateIndex, KeywordIndex and BooleanIndex.
+    Support for 'recent_modified' and 'recent_created' literals.

 .. note:: Custom added indexes can also be used, as long as they accept a
           single string value as query.